semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no.md

 - The first variant: it is always in the notice.
 - The second variant (**recommended**): when you click on `Ask me later`, the Close icon appears upon opening in the second session (may appear in the second or the third or the n-session).

-1. We use the Close icon with M size and `--blue-400` color.
-While hovering it changes its color to `--blue-500`.
-2. After clicking the icon the notice will close.

 @## Remembering states

 1. If the user sent the feedback, **the notice is not shown to him/her anymore**.